JakeMcSwain/etch-a-sketch/README.md

 This project is part of The Odin Projects curriculum.
 I was given the following instructions at the bottom.

 I was able to successfully complete this project using a lot of googling.
-I only looked at one student solution, and was able to solve the repeating and rest issue completely on my own using inspector
+I only looked at one student solution, and was able to solve the repeating and rest issue completely on my own using inspector.